Structured Sentiment Analysis as Transition-based Dependency Graph Parsing: Experiments

 \subsection{Impact of Syntactic Information}

-Alternatively to the head-first and head-final encoding strategies, we further explore the impact of leveraging syntactic information in the encoding process: i.e., instead of choosing the first or last token as head of each node span, a syntactic head is selected based on the information provided by an external parser (which is already included in the described benchmarks).
-Table~\ref{tab:syntax} presents the scores obtained by the syntax-based encoding against the head-first and head-final baselines.
-We observe that a syntax-based encoding strategy only achieves substantial performance improvements on two datasets.
-More in detail, syntactic information makes a difference in full SSA for the NoReC$_{\text{Fine}}$ dataset (with an improvement of 4.3 percentage points in SF$_1$ score with respect the other two alternatives), as well as for the MultiB$_\text{EU}$ benchmark in the Targeted F$_1$ score (with a margin of 2.6 percentage points over the head-final representation).
-Regarding the remaining datasets, the head-first alternative is the strategy that obtains the best overall performance.
-Therefore, we can conclude that, in general, resorting to additional syntactic information will not improve over the other two alternatives and applying a simple head-first strategy is sufficient for accurately approaching SSA as transition-based dependency parsing.
+\ext{Alternatively to the head-first and head-final encoding strategies, we further explore the impact of leveraging syntactic information in the encoding process: i.e., instead of choosing the first or last token as head of each node span, a syntactic head is selected based on the information provided by an external dependency parser.\footnote{Syntactic information is already included in the described benchmarks and was provided by SpaCy \citep{ines_montani_2023_10009823} for English, Stanza \citep{qi-etal-2020-stanza} for Basque and Catalan, and UDPipe \citep{straka-strakova-2017-tokenizing} for Norwegian.} Table~\ref{tab:syntax} presents the scores obtained by the syntax-based encoding against the head-first and head-final baselines.}

+\ext{We observe that a syntax-based encoding strategy only makes a difference in full SSA for the NoReC$_{\text{Fine}}$ dataset (with an improvement of 4.3 percentage points in SF$_1$ score with respect the other two alternatives).
+Leveraging syntactic information to encode the nodes of the sentiment graph improves the identification of target and expression nodes, which in turn enhances the overall performance in generating complete sentiment graphs.
+We found no evidence in the data to account for the impact of the syntax-based encoding strategy on the NoReC$_{\text{Fine}}$ dataset compared to the other datasets.}

+\ext{ In the MultiB$_\text{EU}$ benchmark we also observe an improvement in the Targeted F$_1$ score, with a gain of 2.6 percentage points over the head-final representation.
+In this case, the syntax-based strategy proves beneficial for target node identification and thereby increases the Target F$_1$ score, although it does not impact full SSA performance (where the head-final strategy achieves the highest SF$_1$ score).
+For the remaining datasets, the head-first alternative emerges as the strategy that delivers the best overall performance. }

+\ext{We therefore conclude that, in general, a simple head-first strategy is sufficient for effectively addressing SSA through transition-based dependency graph parsing.
+The head-first variant appears to produce structures that are easier for the parser to learn, as they are constructed using a transition-based left-to-right method in which the head word is read before being assigned to its dependents.
+Incorporating additional syntactic information when encoding sentiment graph nodes tends to produce dependency structures that are likely more difficult to construct, and thus leads to accuracy gains only in specific datasets, such as NoReC$_{\text{Fine}}$.}